-Dr. Trish Trangenstein, Professor of Nursing Informatics, is the Director of the Nursing Informatics program.
+Dr. Trish Trangenstein, Professor of Nursing Informatics, is the Director of the Nursing Informatics specialty.
 She oversees online and distance learning support services for faculty and students.
 Dr. Trangenstein received her PhD from New York University and is board certified in Nursing Informatics.
 Her interests include nursing theory, research and the role of information technologies in the delivery of education and healthcare.

 Betsy Weiner, PhD, RN-BC, FAAN

 Dr. Betsy Weiner, Professor of Nursing and of Biomedical Informatics, is Senior Associate Dean of Nursing Informatics – the first Dean of Nursing Informatics in the country.
 She is a nationally recognized pioneer in informatics and brings more than 25 years of experience to this role.
 Dr. Weiner creates informatics tools that integrate the academic, clinical and research agendas of the school.

 Dr. Jeffry Gordon, Professor of Educational Informatics, has more than 20 years of experience in both multimedia development and assisting faculty in their integration of technology into the classroom.
 He is the creator of the Vanderbilt School of Nursing clinical log, an interactive tool used by students and faculty to record and evaluate clinical experiences.